ryan-pip/pulumi-astronomer/README.md

 The Astronomer Resource Provider lets you manage [astronomer](https://www.pulumi.com/registry/packages/astronomer/) resources as part of the [Astronomer Cloud](https://www.astronomer.io/).

-This provider is a bridged version of the [terraform provider](https://registry.terraform.io/providers/GK-Consulting/astronomer/latest/docs/resources/workspace).
-The majority of the credit needs to go to the original [authors](https://github.com/GK-Consulting/terraform-provider-astronomer) of the terraform provider.
+This provider is a bridged version of the offical [astonomer terraform provider](https://registry.terraform.io/providers/astronomer/astro/latest/docs).

 ## Installing